yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

 sentences describing yourself.
 ```
 Some notes about the syntax of the file:
+1. There are two parts of the file: Metadata and Markdown.
+The Metadata makes up
+   most of the file and is enclosed between lines containing three dashes
+   (`---`).
+Fields inside the metadata area use YAML syntax.
-1. Fields are specified as `key: value` pairs.
-Look at each field and updated if
+1. Most of the YAML fields are specified as `key: value` pairs.
+Look at each
-   necessary.
-Make sure to update at least your name, github username and
+   field and updated if necessary.
+Make sure to update at least your name,
-   affiliation.
+   github username and affiliation.
 1. Be very careful with syntax.
-YAML is sensitive to errors.
-The syntax for
-   keys is `key: value`. whitespace and case matter!
+YAML is sensitive to errors. whitespace and case
+   matter!
-1. At the bottom of the file (after the last `---`) you can add a freeform
+1. At the bottom of the file (after the last `---`) you enter the markdown
-   paragraph using MarkDown to describe yourself.
+   area.
+You can add a free-form paragraph in markdown format to describe
+   yourself.

 At the bottom of the webpage you will see a space for a commit message and some
 options.
 Add a short commit message in the first box e.g. "Adding profile for